Fires scorch France, Spain; temperature-related deaths soar | Science-Environment

 Hungary, Croatia and the Greek island of Crete have also fought wildfires this week, as have Morocco and California.

+Italy is in the midst of an early summer heat wave, coupled with the worst drought in northern Italy in 70 years — conditions linked to the recent disaster when a huge chunk of the Marmolada glacier broke loose, killing several hikers.

+Scorching temperatures have even reached northern Europe.
+An annual four-day walking event in the Dutch city of Nijmegen announced on Sunday that it would cancel the first day, scheduled for Tuesday, when temperatures are forecast to hit 37 degrees Celsius.

-The scorching temperatures have reached as far north as Britain, where its weather agency has issued its first-ever “red warning” of extreme heat for Monday and Tuesday, when temperatures in southern England may reach 40 degrees Celsius for the first time.
+Even in Britain, better known for gray skies and rain, the weather agency has issued its first-ever “red warning” of extreme heat for Monday and Tuesday, when temperatures in southern England may reach 40 degrees Celsius for the first time.

+College of Paramedics Chief Executive Tracy Nicholls warned on Sunday that the “ferocious heat” could “ultimately, end in people's deaths”.

-That will still be relatively bearable compared with the 47 degrees Celsius recorded in Portugal's northern town of Pinhao on Wednesday, establishing a new national record.
+Britain's expected temperatures are still far below the 47 degrees Celsius recorded in Portugal's northern town of Pinhao on Wednesday, establishing a new national record.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)